Director Cheatle Resigns And State Police Testimony

 We might find out other co-conspirators.

-We don't know that yet because the FBI hasn't isn't even really like two to three weeks in.
+We don't know that yet because the FBI isn't even really like two to three weeks in.

-And then oh, yeah, continue.
+And then, oh, yeah, continue.

 No, that's it.

-Not not necessarily, but I think with weighing all of the potentials and the likelihoods, I think we can't disguise that potential.
+Not necessarily, but I think with weighing all of the potentials and the likelihoods, I think we can't disguise that potential.

-Means the other shots were fired by whom whomever one considers the adversary are the There was one myth, also, Sully.
+We know that only one of those shots was fired by the Secret Service, means the other shots were fired by whomever one considers the adversary or the there was one miss also, Suli.

-One miss by a local CS team of the two CS teams, and then there was two uh Secret Service CS teams, one of which had a direct hit through the trees.
+One miss by a local CS team of the two CS teams, and then there was two Secret Service CS teams, one of which had a direct hit through the trees.

-Bonjino calls it a one in a million shot.
+Bongino calls it a one in a million shot.

-Okay, so so okay, I know I I haven't heard about the second shot, but okay, let's check that the second bullet was also so it means there's at least seven to CNN reported.
+Okay, so so okay, I haven't heard about the second shot, but okay, let's check that the second bullet was also.

 Okay, that's fine.

-Because in the hearing, I believe they only said it was only one.
+The six, because in the hearing, I believe they only said it was only one.

 Means it's possibly seven to eight shots that have been fired from either the lone gunman or a second gunman.

-Because the problem is we've got no information about the types of bullets that were fired.
+But we don't know if all them shots came from just because the problem is we've got no information about the types of bullets that were fired.

-We don't know the angles, we don't know where they came from, we don't know how they were hit.
+We don't know how they were hit.

 But Myron, let me go to you.